coqui-ai/STT/doc/DEPLOYMENT.rst

 .. code-block::

-   (coqui-stt-venv)$ python -m pip install -U pip && python -m pip install stt
+   (coqui-stt-venv)$ python3 -m pip install -U pip && python3 -m pip install stt

 After installation has finished, you can call ``stt`` from the command-line.